pmish1/pmish-car-rentals-client/readme.md

 **CORE FUNCTIONALITY**

 *Login/registraion*: Passwords are hashed using the 'bcrypt' library for NodeJS and stored along with username and email the database.
 Upon logging in, the user and some user info is stored in context and cookies for the website.
+Cookies are set using JsonWebTokens.

-*Creating/updating/deleting listing*: The client communicates with the server using PUT, DELETE and POST requests, passing the requried data to the server.
+*Creating/updating/deleting listing*: The client communicates with the server/api using PUT, DELETE and POST requests, passing the requried data to the server.
 On the server, listings are created/updated using MongoDB's database functions.

 *Creating reservations*: Similar to creating/updating listings, the client communicates with the server using POST requests.
 In turn, the server handles the requests by creating/saving reservations with relevant data